FatumaLiban2/IAP/PROJECT-DOCUMENTATION.md

 ### Database Connection Issues
 1. Ensure MySQL server is running
 2. Verify credentials in `conf.php`
-3. Run `setup.php` to create database and tables
+3. Create your database and tables manually using the provided SQL in this documentation

 ### User List Not Displaying
 1. Ensure users are registered in database